ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 The `dummydata <https://github.com/pygeo/dummydata>` package is required for the generation of synthetic datasets to be used within the testing.
 When the ESMValTool is installed via `conda` this will have been installed already automatically.
 Otherwise install the package like described in its documentation.

 How to implement a test for a new diagnostic?
+THIS SECTION NEEDS COMPLETE REVISION
 ---------------------------------------------

 To implement a test for a new diagnostic only a few steps are required.